Introducing Goose, the on-machine AI agent

 In January 2025, Block introduced Goose, an open-source extensible AI agent distributed as a command-line interface (CLI) and Desktop application.
 Goose runs locally, can be connected to different large language model LLM providers, and is extensible through Model Context Protocol (MCP) servers.

-In this post, I'll guide you through setting up Goose CLI in Linux, connecting it to Groq, and extending its capabilities using an MCP server.
+In this post, I'll guide you through setting up Goose CLI in Linux, connecting it to Google Gemini, and extending its capabilities using an MCP server.

 Setting up Goose CLI